 Several towns and cities with universities have specialized in attracting highly educated and creative people, “bohemians”, artists, “nerds” of various kinds, researchers and professors.
 They display themselves as competent, heterogeneous, multicultural and particularly creative communities.
 One of the catch words is the three T’s: “Technology, talent and tolerance” (Hedges, 2012).
 These creativity hubs attract more competent people, and creativity teams keep thinking paradigm-shifting thoughts and producing new inventions at an incredible pace.

 The food prepared and served is to a large extent vegetarian.
 Some meat comes from roaming cows, deer, sheep and goats that are kept to ensure an open, healthy agricultural landscape (Savory, 2013) .
 Other meat is grown on algae-substrates in big tanks run on solar energy.
-Vegetables are to a large extent grown privately in small scale gardens (True activist,2012) and on terrasses and roofs as well as more commercially in vertical buildings in the vicinity of the consumers (Greenwise, 2012).
+Vegetables are to a large extent grown privately in small-scale gardens (True activist,2012) and on terraces and roofs as well as more commercially in vertical buildings in the vicinity of the consumers (Greenwise, 2012).
 Farms grow ecologically, and continuously build resilience (Trites, 2013).
 After the great price increases on food that started taking off in 2012 (LATimes), it became clear that it is not wise to rely on huge imports of wheat, soy beans, maize and lentils for raising meat producing animals in factory-like conditions (Factory farming).
 The cheap and reliable delivery of foodstuff from distant countries was over with an increasingly capricious climate (Guardian, 2012)

 Among the most respected and highest paid vocations is the teaching profession.
-Favorite subjects are natural sciences, philosophy, art, architecture, computing, robotics, ecological industry and creative engineering.
+Favorite subjects are natural sciences, philosophy, art, architecture, computing, robotics, nano-technology, ecological industry and creative engineering.
 All teachers know how to balance instructivist and constructivist teaching and in what situations ICT can support learning efficiently and when it cannot.
 All teachers have to keep themselves constantly updated, and adult online education is a matter of course.